Brunch & Batter

 • ⅓ cup sun-dried tomatoes in oil; chopped

-• 3 tablespoon diced celery
+• 3 tablespoon diced celery (from about 2 celery stalks)

-• 2 teaspoon capers, drained
+• 2 teaspoon capers, rinsed and drained

 • 2 teaspoon fresh lemon juice